pdmosses/metaborg.github.io/docs/references/stratego/modules.md

 Modules can extend rule and strategy definitions from other modules.
 This allows the modular extension of a language.

+When imported, all definitions in a module are visible.
+There are currently no mechanisms for hiding definitions.

 ## Libraries

 A Stratego library is a closed collection of modules.
 A library can be pre-compiled since client programs may not extend its definitions.
-A library should provide external definitions to publicize the signatures of constructors and transformations it defines.
+A library is used by importing a collection of _external_ definitions of the signatures of constructors and transformations it defines.
+Even if definitions in a library are not included in a libraries external definition, they cannot be redefined, as that produces link errors.

 ## Source Inclusion